It's up to You

-All these are "good" things.
-But for what?
 We read some tweet of some guy we admire and then decided that we should follow what he did, and then we'll achieve what he achieved.
 The thing is... there are too many details to copy.

-In the era of information: constant productivity hacks, dozens of apps, a sea of self-help books... trust yourself.
-Which journey doesn't matter.
-Try to enjoy it, sure, but focus on your aim.
-It's always about the destination.
+In the era of information: constant productivity hacks, dozens of apps and "tools", a sea of self-help books: trust yourself.
+Aim, and proceed.